 The Below Deck Unit (BDU) supports voice and data communications in a marine environment.
 The BDU is capable of supporting wireless voice and data that links the user with the Iridium satellite network.
 As a wireless access point, the BDU provides Wi-Fi (802.11) access for data and Voice over IP (VoIP) calls.
-Three RJ-45 Ethernet connectors and one RJ14 jack enables the user to tether directly to the BDU, if desired.
+Three RJ-45 Ethernet connectors and one RJ14 connector enables the user to tether directly to the BDU, if desired.
 The Management Portal is a graphical user interface that can be used to modify system settings and indicate system status.
-The BDU is powered by an included 12 Volt AC to DC power supply.
-It also can be powered by an optional DC power cable with a 10-32V input range battery operation where AC power or a DC power inverter is not available.
+The BDU is powered by either an AC/DC power supply or a DC power cable with a 10-32V input range and remote start wire accommodating all types of marine vessels, applications and power sources.